Introduction

 – Real-time Inventory Tracking: Keep track of your product availability in real-time.
 No more telling customers an item is available when it’s not, which leads to happier customers.

-– Automatic Product Availability Updates: The system automatically updates your website when a product is sold, preventing customers from placing orders for items out of stock.
+Automatic Product Availability Updates: The system automatically updates your website when a product is sold, preventing customers from placing orders for out-of-stock items.

 Key Features and Capabilities: Making the Difference